1951 To Present

 1968 – The Studer 189 mixer.

-1970-1988 – Studer A80 is the longest-built, best-selling Studer tape machine with most versions of delivery.
-Based on a new modular design concept.
+1970-1988 – Studer A80 is introduced with a new modular design concept and would be the longest produced, best-selling Studer tape machine.
 Willi Studer is honored with a fellowship by the AES for valuable contributions to the advancement of audio engineering.

 1972 – World’s largest professional audio mixing console, the Studer 289 with 30 input channel